Veterinary Specialties: 24 Types from A-Z

 Species-Specific Specialization

-Veterinarians, akin to doctors, often choose to specialize in specific species.
+Veterinarians, akin to doctors of human medicine, often choose to specialize in specific species.
 This specialization ensures a deep understanding of the unique needs, physiology, and behaviors of different animals.

 1. Small Animals (Dogs and Cats): Veterinarians specializing in small animals excel in providing comprehensive care for our furry companions.
 This includes preventive medicine, diagnostics, and surgery tailored to the unique anatomy and health challenges of dogs and cats.